tekknolagi/isdt/lecture-notes/3-bld.md

 Instead, you can decide once and for all what the value should be when invoking `make`.

+Imagine using someone else's Makefile where they have hard-coded `CC:=gcc` at the top.
+No need to edit; run `make CC=clang` and enjoy using your compiler of choice.

 In short, when using variable overrides in commands such as `make CFLAGS=-g hello`:

 * The shell does *not* use an environment variable: the shell passes the string